SanskarMange20/FLOW-BEGINNERS-04/README.md

-# FLOW-PROOF-Beginner-Course
+# FLOW-PROOF-Beginner-Course (Module 04)

-## Storing Features using Struct
+## Access modifiers

-Here we have created a Structs(Features) to store all the features of a laptop.
+Here we have studied the readabiltiy and visibility/accessibility of variables in different areas of function scope.

 ## Getting Started